As fencers develop their skills and gain confidence they may wish to test themselves in international competitions.

 This page outlines opportunities for overseas fencing with related selection processes, nomination and entry requirements.
-In some instances Australian ranking points can be earned through overseas competitions.

 To assist Australian fencers experience international competition in a supported team environment, the AFF also runs regular age and weapon-specific overseas tours which generally include training with an overseas club and competition experience.

 In addition to World and Zone Championships in all age groups, the International Fencing Federation (FIE) sponsors World Cup, Grand Prix and Satellite tournaments around the world.
 Eligibility to compete at these events, selection and entry processes vary according to the type of tournament (see below).
 In all cases, fencers will require an FIE licence. > View information about licences here

 - Entry into events on the European Fencing Circuit (Cadets / Under-23s) requires a registration

 - EFC registrations are separate to FIE licences and can be obtained through the AFF only - click here to apply.

 - Each registration allows entry into multiple EFC events.